Fort Vasai: Treaty of Vasai (1534)

 The Treaty of Vasai (1534) was signed by Sultan Bahadur of Gujarat and the Kingdom of Portugal on 23 December 1534, while on board the galleon São Mateus.
 Based on the terms of the agreement, the Portuguese Empire gained control of the city of Vasai (Bassein), as well as its territories, islands, and seas.
 The Bombay islands under Portuguese control include Colaba, Old Woman's Island, Mumbai (Bombay), Mazagaon, Worli, Matunga, Mahim.
-Salsette, Diu, Trombay& Chaul were other territories controlled and settled by the Portuguese.
+Salsette, Diu, Trombay and Chaul were other territories controlled and settled by the Portuguese.